Skip to content

 5Food will cook evenly if you can spread food to be broiled out evenly in the pot or pan.

-7Be careful not to move food around too much while it cooks as this can cause sticking and some parts overcooked or burnt, while other areas are undercooked.
+7Be careful not to move food around too much while it cooks as this can cause sticking, and some parts are overcooked or burnt, while others are undercooked.

 8When placing your enameled cast-iron pot, pan, skillet, or Dutch oven under the broiler, never leave it unattended.